By Francis Koster, Ed.D.

-The population of the earth has doubled since 1970[i].
+The population of the earth has doubled since 1970.
 Since each of these humans needs to eat, this has caused serious overfishing of the oceans.
-Technical innovation like “fish finders” and flash freezing at sea has enabled harvesting of more and more fish - too many, in fact.
+Technical innovations such as “fish finders” and flash freezing at sea have enabled harvesting of more and more fish - too many, in fact.

 No one owns the oceans, or the fish that live in them.
 This results in unlimited harvesting in parts of the world.
 The perception is that you might as well get what you can while the getting is good, because if you don’t, someone else will.